dimaslanjaka/source-posts/NodeJS/eslint-prettier-typescript-vscode.md

   image: https://i.pinimg.com/564x/32/bc/65/32bc65e19220728fb290249059a7242a.jpg
 categories:
   - programming
-  - javascript
-  - typescript
 comments: true
 cover: https://i.ytimg.com/vi/lHAeK8t94as/maxresdefault.jpg
 date: 2021-11-28T07:00:00+07:00
 description: How to configure eslint with prettier to automated lint and format codes in typescript project using vscode
-excerpt: How to configure eslint with prettier to automated lint and format codes in typescript project using vscode
 keywords:
   - nodejs